Anti-Chechen sentiment: Russia

 Fear and negative stereotypes of Chechens stem largely from the history of the Russian conquest of Chechnya and Dagestan, when Russia conquered the Chechen territory in 1859 and merged it with the Russian Empire.
 Russian general Aleksey Yermolov openly disliked Chechens, who considered them bold and dangerous, and called for mass genocide of the Chechens due to their resistance against Russia.
 Eventually, when Russia absorbed Chechnya into its territory, mass ethnic cleansing of Chechens occurred in the 1860s.

 Due to the Chechens' refusal to accept Russian rule, a number of violent conflicts erupted in Chechnya in an attempt to free Chechnya from Russia.
 This was often met with brutal reprisals by the Russian authorities, such as the bloody repression of Chechens in 1932 by the Soviet military.
 During World War II, the Soviet authorities blamed Chechens for supporting Nazi Germany, resulting with the tragic Aardakh in which many Chechens were deported to Siberia and Central Asia, with many dying on the journey.
 These tensions were superseded by ethnic conflict in the 1950s and 1960s where Russians and Chechens clashed in Grozny.
 Soviet authorities generally sided with Russians against Chechens.

 The conflict between Chechens and Russians reached its peak when the Soviet Union collapsed in 1991, and Chechen nationalists, led by Dzhokhar Dudayev, proclaimed the Chechen Republic of Ichkeria and sought to separate from Russia, causing the First and Second Chechen Wars.
 The Russian military responded harshly against ethnic Chechens, especially in the second war where an estimated thousand or more Chechen civilians were killed by the Russian military.

-Ethnic violence between Russians and Chechens was common in to 2000s, due to alleged Chechen links with Islamic terrorism, leading to an increased number of racist killings against Chechens.
+Ethnic violence between Russians and Chechens was common in 2000s, due to alleged Chechen links with Islamic terrorism, leading to an increased number of racist killings against Chechens.
 In 2007, 18-year-old Artur Ryno claimed responsibility for 37 racially motivated murders in one year, saying that "since school [he] hated people from the Caucasus."
 On 5 June 2007, an anti-Chechen riot involving hundreds of people took place in the town of Stavropol in southern Russia.
 Rioters demanded the eviction of ethnic Chechens following the murder of two young Russians who locals believed were killed by Chechens.
 The event revived memories of a recent clash between Chechens and local Russians in Kondopoga which started when two Russians were killed over an unpaid bill.
 Chechens in the Russian Armed Forces have also faced frequent violent activities against them by Russian military instructors.

-In modern times, this was also evoked by the Irish MMA fighter Conor McGregor when he faced Khabib Nurmagomedov, stating that the Chechens and Dagestanis are hostile to each other due to the memory of old Chechen conflict and the accusation of Dagestani betrayal by Chechens.
+Astrakhan

+In August 2005 there was a series of clashes in the Limansky District of Astrakhan Oblast between Chechen migrant workers and native Kalmyks and Russians due to vandalism of Russian graves and the death of a Kalmyk youth attempting to prevent said vandalism.
+A pogrom was committed in reprisal by the Russians and Kalmyks targeting Chechen houses and cars which resulting in several Chechens being hospitalized.